 Let us identify (as in \cite{H2, Y, Zhu, TUY, FMS, BZF}) two sets $(x_1, \ldots, x_k)$ and $(y_1, \ldots, y_n)$ of complex formal parameters, with local coordinates of two sets of points on the first and the second Riemann spheres correspondingly.
 Identify complex parameters $\zeta_1$, $\zeta_2$ of \eqref{Z2n_pt_eps1q1} with coordinates \eqref{disk} of the annuluses \eqref{zhopki}.
 After identification of annuluses $\mathcal A_a$ and $\mathcal A_{\overline{a}}$, $r$ coinciding coordinates may occur.
 This takes into account case of coinciding formal parameters.

-As we will see in the next subsection, the product is defined by a sum of products of matrix elements \cite{FHL} associated to each of two spheres.
-Such sum is supposed to describe a $\W$-valued rational differential form defined on a sphere formed as a result of geometrical sewing \cite{Y} of two initial spheres.
-Since two initial spaces $\W_{x_1, \ldots, x_k}$ and $\W_{y_1, \ldots, y_n}$ are defined through rational-valued forms expressed by matrix elements of the form \eqref{deff}, it is then proved (Proposition \ref{derga}), that the resulting product defines a $\W_{ x_1, \ldots, x_k; y_1, \ldots, y_n }$-valued rational form by means of an absolute convergent matrix element on the resulting sphere.
-In the next subsections we prove the existence of such rational form, and absolute convergence of corresponding matrix element.
-The complex sewing parameter, parametrizing the module space of sewin spheres, parametrizes also the product of $\W$-spaces.
+As we will see in the next Subsection, the product is defined by a sum of products of matrix elements \cite{FHL} associated to each of two spheres.
+Such sum is supposed to describe a $\W$-valued rational differential form defined on the sphere formed as a result of geometric sewing \cite{Y} of two initial spheres.
+Since two initial spaces $\W_{x_1, \ldots, x_k}$ and $\W_{y_1, \ldots, y_n}$ are defined through rational-valued forms with the conditions of absolute convergence expressed by matrix elements of the form \eqref{deff}, it is then showed (Proposition \ref{derga}), that the resulting product defines a $\W_{x_1, \ldots, x_k; y_1, \ldots, y_n}$-valued rational form by means of a convergent matrix element on the resulting sphere.
+In what follows we prove the existence of such rational form.
+The complex sewing parameter, parameterizing the module space of the sewing spheres, parametrizes also the product of the corresponding $\W$-spaces.